KhronosGroup/SYCL-Docs/README_PROCESS.md

 We should check this process again when publishing revision 10 to make sure they are accurate.

-The working group normally accumulates a number "clarification" PRs in this GitHub repository before publishing them as an update revision of the current specification.
+The working group normally accumulates a number of "clarification" PRs in this GitHub repository before publishing them as an update revision of the current specification.
 When the working group decides it is time to publish an update revision, we